-The main borrowing decisions to be made for 2016-2017 are:
+The main borrowing decisions to be made for 2018-2019 are:

-- when to borrow, - for how long to borrow and - whether to borrow externally or to use cash balances. - 10.8 Based on the capital investment programme, it is anticipated that the Council will not require to borrow to fund new capital expenditure during 2016-2017, but will require to borrow £11.522 million of funds to replace loans due to mature that year.
-As mentioned at 10.5 above, the Council will also require to consider the borrowing implications from the City Deal projects both in the short term to address project cashflows and in the longer term. - 10.9 The Council's borrowing strategy will give consideration to new borrowing in the following order of priority: - (i) The cheapest borrowing will be internal borrowing through utilising cash balances and foregoing interest earned at historically low rates.
-However, in view of the overall forecast for long-term borrowing rates to slowly increase over the next few years, consideration will also be given to weighing the short-term advantage of internal borrowing against potential long-term costs if the opportunity is missed for taking loans at long-term rates which will be higher in future years. - (ii) PWLB borrowing for periods under 10 years where interest rates are expected to be significantly lower than interest rates for longer periods.
-This offers a range of options for new borrowing which will spread debt maturities away from a concentration at longer-dated time periods. - (iii) Short-dated borrowing from non-PWLB sources.
+- when to borrow, - for how long to borrow and - whether to borrow externally or to use cash balances. - 10.8 Based on the capital investment programme, it is anticipated that the Council may need to borrow up to £35.601 million to fund new capital expenditure during 2017-18 and to replace loans due to mature that year. - 10.9 The Council's borrowing strategy will give consideration to new borrowing in the following order of priority: - (i) The cheapest borrowing will be internal borrowing by running down cash balances and foregoing interest earned at historically low rates.
+However, in view of the overall forecast for long-term borrowing rates to increase over the next few years, consideration will also be given to weighing the short-term advantage of internal borrowing against potential long-term costs if the opportunity is missed for taking loans at long-term rates which will be higher in future years.

-- (iv) Long-term borrowing arranged in advance, in order to achieve certainty on future borrowing costs and reduce exposure to interest rate risk. - (v) Long-term fixed rate market loans at rates significantly below PWLB rates for the equivalent maturity period (where available), with due regard to maintaining an appropriate balance between PWLB and market debt in the debt portfolio.
+- (ii) PWLB borrowing for periods under 10 years where interest rates are expected to be significantly lower than interest rates for longer periods.
+This offers a range of options for new borrowing which will spread debt maturities away from a concentration at longer-dated time periods. - (iii) Short-dated borrowing from non-PWLB sources. - (iv) Long-term borrowing arranged in advance, in order to achieve certainty on future borrowing costs and reduce exposure to interest rate risk. - (v) Long-term fixed rate market loans at rates significantly below PWLB rates for the equivalent maturity period (where available), with due regard to maintaining an appropriate balance between PWLB and market debt in the debt portfolio.